gbeckers/Darr/docs/rationale.rst

 `HDF5 <https://www.hdfgroup.org/>`__ or
 `.npy <https://docs.scipy.org/doc/numpy-dev/neps/npy-format.html>`__.

-The **second objective of Darr** is to provide memmory-mapped access to these stored arrays.
+The **second objective of Darr** is to provide direct, out-of-core access to these disk-persistent arrays.
 In many science applications data arrays can be very large.
 It is not always neccesary or even possible to load the whole array in RAM for analysis.
-For example, long sound or electrophysiology recordings.
-Memmory-mapped arrays provide a very fast, easy and efficient way of working with such data.
+For example, long sound or brain activity recordings.
+Darr provide a very fast, easy and efficient way of working with such data.

+In principle, working with Darr arrays is very similar to working with NumPy memmory-mapped arrays (which is uses under the hood), but in addition it provides self-documentation, easy use of metadata, append functionality, ragged arrays, and archiving functionality.

 There are of course also disadvantages to Darr's approach.